DefaultValue/dockerizer_for_php/Readme.md

 Container name is based on the main (actually, the first) container name from the `docker-compose.yml` file suffixed with the `-<env_name>`.
 This allows running multiple environments at the same time.

-Composition is not restarted automatically, so you can edit everything finally running it.
+Composition is not restarted automatically, so you can edit everything before finally running it.

 #### CAUTION! ####